St Mary's Church, Fairford: Exterior

+Churchyard

+The churchyard includes a stone memorial to Tiddles, the church cat who fell off the church roof.
+There is also a stone grotesque to commemorate a young boy who climbed up the walls of the church and jumped, falling to his death.
+The churchyard contains eight Commonwealth war graves; three British Army soldiers, a Royal Navy seaman and a Royal Air Force airman of World War I and two British soldiers and a Home Guardsman of World War II.

 Stained-glass windows

 The pre-Reformation medieval stained glass panes are of national historical and architectural importance as they constitute what is "probably the most complete set of medieval stained glass in Britain", consisting of 28 windows displaying biblical scenes.
 They were added after the church was rebuilt in the 1490s by John Tame, under the instructions of his son Edward Tame.
 The glass was made between 1500 and 1517 and the panes now attributed to the Flemish glazier Barnard Flower (d.1517), glazier to King Henry VII.
 According to some sources, John Thornton of Coventry and Galyon Hone were also associated with the Netherlandish Renaissance painted glass at this church.

 The glass survived the destruction that was common during the Reformation and the English Civil War in a more complete state than at any other parish church in England.
+Some of the panes were damaged during a storm in November 1703 and those were repaired and modified or replaced.

 During the Second World War, the stained glass windows were removed and stored in a cellar for safekeeping from 1939 to 1945.
 A conservation and restoration programme began in 1988 and finished in 2010.
 Clear glass now protects the old glass.